VietCPQ94/react-signify/README.md

 ### Display on the interface

-You will use the `html` attribute to display the value on the interface.
+We will use the `html` attribute to display the value on the interface.

 ```tsx
 import { signify } from 'react-signify';